Sandeep1908/RestApi-Django-with-postgresql/README.md

 }

-After configure database setting please add your group in database :
+    HOW TO USE

-        a.Student
+    After configure database setting please add your group in database : a.Student
         b.Teacher
         c.Admin